gsans/fullstack-serverless-amplify-ui-vue/README.md

 amplify add hosting
 ```

+- Select the plugin module to execute: __Amazon CloudFront and S3__
 - Select the environment setup: __DEV (S3 only with HTTP)__
 - hosting bucket name __YOURBUCKETNAME__
 - index doc for the website __index.html__